iflix/swift-style-guide/README.md

 ### Prose

-When referring to functions in prose (tutorials, books, comments) include the required parameter names from the caller's perspective or `_` for unnamed parameters.
+When referring to functions in prose (documentation, code comments, code reviews) include the required parameter names from the caller's perspective or `_` for unnamed parameters.
 Examples:

 > Call `convertPointAt(column:row:)` from your own `init` implementation.
 >